Next week's Democratic primaries to proceed despite coronavirus, Louisiana delay

 He also is backed by a super PAC - an independent political action committee that may raise unlimited sums of money - called Unite the Country.
 Another leading Democratic outside group, Priorities USA Action, said this week it would defend Biden against Trump’s attacks, with the expectation he will be the nominee.

-Reporting by James Oliphant and Joey Roulette, Editing by Scott Malone, Howard Goller and Rosalba O'Brien
+Reporting by James Oliphant, Amanda Becker, Ginger Gibson, Jarrett Renshaw and Joey Roulette; Editing by Scott Malone, Howard Goller, Rosalba O'Brien, Jonathan Oatis and Cynthia Osterman